MicrosoftDocs/entra-docs/docs/external-id/customers/concept-authentication-methods-customers.md

 # Authentication methods and identity providers in external tenants

-With Microsoft Entra External ID, you can create secure, customized sign-in experiences for your consumer and business customer-facing apps.
-In an external tenant, there are several ways for your users to sign up for your app.
-They can create an account in your customer directory using an email and either a password or an email one-time passcode.
-Or, if you enable sign-in with Facebook and Google, they can sign in with a social account they already have.
-You can also add a layer of security to your consumer and business customer-facing applications by enforcing multifactor authentication (MFA).
-With MFA, each time a user signs in they're required to provide an email one-time passcode.
+With Microsoft Entra External ID, you can create secure, customized sign-in experiences for your consumer- and business customer-facing apps.
+In an external tenant, there are several ways for users to sign up for your app.
+They can create an account using their email and either a password or a one-time passcode.
+Or, if you enable sign-in with Facebook and Google, they can sign in with their own social account.
+You can also add a layer of security by enforcing multifactor authentication (MFA) so that each time a user signs in, they're required to provide a one-time passcode for verification.

-This article describes these authentication methods and identity providers for external tenants.
+This article describes the authentication methods and identity providers available in external tenants.

 ## Email and password sign-in